MysticalDevil/Gee/README.md

 # Gout

-This is a go web frameowrk, like Gin.
+This is a go web framework, like Gin.